public-transport/hafas-client/docs/journeys.md

 If a journey leg has been cancelled, a `cancelled: true` will be added.
 Also, `departure`/`departureDelay`/`departurePlatform` and `arrival`/`arrivalDelay`/`arrivalPlatform` will be `null`.

-To get more journeys earlier/later than the current set of results, use `journey.earlierRef`/`journey.laterRef` as follows:
+To get more journeys earlier/later than the current set of results, pass `journeys.earlierRef`/`journeys.laterRef` into `opt.earlierThan`/`opt.laterThan`.
+For example, query *later* journeys as follows:

 ```js
 const hbf = '900000003201'